David A. Ablin and Marlowe Hood, eds., The Cambodian Agony. Armonk, NY: M.E. Sharpe, 1990. lxi, 434 pp.

 "Operational Report-Lessons Learned, 11th Combat Aviation Battalion, for Period Ending 29 February 1972," RCS CSFOR-65, 1 March 1972.
 The battalion supported ARVN forces in III Corps and Cambodia, and Third Regional Assistance Command.
 By early 1972 it was standing down, departing Di An February 14 and Phu Loi February 29.
 The text.

-For documents on U.S. policy toward Cambodia, see the series Foreign Relations of the United States, one relevant volume of which is available online, listed in State Department publications.
+For documents on U.S. policy toward Cambodia, see the series Foreign Relations of the United States, all volumes of which are available online, listed in State Department publications.

 Congressional committee hearings and reports on Laos and Cambodia